 Use this innovative step-by-step approach in the classroom to sharpen your students' linguistic problem-solving abilities and boost their confidence.
-Translating from English promotes language competency and enables students to develop their translation skills, better preparing them for the day when they may have to interpret in real-time.>
+Translating from English promotes developing message equivalence and enables students to develop their translation skills, better preparing them for consecutive and simultaneous interpreting.

 Video Library access FREE for all teachers, contact us today to get started!

 The Effective Interpreting Series is a multi-installment series offering five sets of source materials in English to use with any other language in a language pair, and five sets of source materials in American Sign Language (ASL).
 The series takes the complex skill of simultaneous interpreting and breaks it down into manageable components, allowing interpreters to increase the individual skills that lead to effective simultaneous interpreting.

 Seminars on using The Effective Interpreting Series in your classroom or your mentoring sessions are now available!
 If you are interested in hosting a seminar for your college or university, please send an email to Joe Seifrid at firstname.lastname@example.org for complete details.